 At the end of a delightful conversation with Sue Vittner, a woman of many talents, I asked her what her main goal was.
 She responded, My work is to help people relax and connect to the deepest, most spiritual and joyous parts of themselves.
 She does this through a variety of mediums: art, massage therapy, coaching, Human Design, and founding and leading the Maine Art Collective.

+What from your early life helped you trust and follow your instincts?
 Sue: Oh wow, that’s a good question!
 In college, I resisted picking a major because I didn’t want to be boxed into one thing.
 By junior year, I kept getting flyers in my mailbox saying, ‘You have to pick a major.’
 I loved the variety of classes, but eventually chose English since I was going abroad to England.
 I’ve never been drawn to the typical American dream, and my parents have always supported me in exploring different paths.

+So did they find it interesting or did they just love you a lot?
 Sue: Haha, I guess both!
 My parents have always had this attitude of, ‘Oh, that’s just Sue.’
 Like, who knows what she’s up to now—for example when I went to work as a janitor in Antarctica, they had to acclimate to that one!
 They just love me and accept that I’m a little different.

+That’s cool, so how did you find a job in Antarctica?
 Susan: I had been dating someone, and after we broke up he went down to Antarctica to work as a plumber.
 We stayed in touch, and the next year I wanted to go too—I thought it would be amazing to have that opportunity to travel and see incredible things.
 I wasn’t a scientist, so I figured, why not be a janitor?
 The scientists down there need support staff.

 So there’s a practicality that emerges here about the next step of whatever you’re doing?
+Sue: Yes, that’s true.

+So has that been consistently true for you?
 Sue: Yeah, I guess you could say that!
 I’m also very dependable, even though I’ve taken lots of different paths and tried many things.
 There’s always been this underlying sense of responsibility—whether it’s taking care of something or just paying my bills.
 So even though I’m free-spirited, I’m also grounded, and I think I’ve always been that way.

 Retreat Acrylic 72″ x 24″

+That’s great.
+A visionary with a great combination of skills, dependability and determination.
+As you’ve been going through all of these different things that you’ve done, did you ever have any vision that art would come into it?
 Sue: Art has always been in the periphery of my life—whether I was drawing, painting, or making something creative.
 For years I made quilts, often as gifts for friends or sisters when they had babies, and I’d even draw portraits of their infants to give as keepsakes.
 I’ve always loved giving artistic gifts.
 When I lived in Texas, I showed some watercolors and photography in a couple of local art shows, and back in college I took a lot of art classes.
 Creativity has just always been there, woven into everything I do.

+Do you find your art changes with all of the work you’re doing with Human Design, palm reading and coaching?
+The work you do around different aspects of human development?
 Sue: I think the biggest shift in my work came when I started painting with my hands.
 Given how long I’ve been doing massage, it felt like a natural extension, but it really started after a meditation where I suddenly had this vision of finger painting.
 It came out of the blue, and I remember thinking, ‘What was that about?’—but it ended up opening something new for me.

+How long ago was that?
 Sue: 10 or 11 years ago

 I think I first met you in Bar Harbor, and in my mind I had placed it that you started doing that about 10 to 12 years ago.
+Sue: OK, yeah I didn’t remember that’s where I first met you!

 I did Mark Fink’s shows a few times.
 Sue: Was it that stormy weekend?

 Yes, I was there several before that and the one where we had to take everything down and then come back on Sunday to set up again.
+Sue: Yes, that was crazy!

 Yeah, that was quite something, setting up on Friday am, taking down Friday night, then setting up and taking down again on Sunday.
 Well, hurricanes win, one way of the other.